 Before you hop on your indoor bike, there are a few rules you need to keep in mind.
 They include:

-Once you are confident enough, hit the outdoors.
-After all, your ultimate mission is to become a better outdoor rider.
+The ultimate mission is to become a better outdoor rider.
 Use the benefits of an indoor trainer and apply the intervals, lessons, and habits outside for optimal performance.